gardener/landscaper/docs/tutorials/02-simple-import.md

 It contains all the 3 resources that are needed for the echo server deployment.<br>
 The imported `ingressClass` is used in the ingress resource to define the class annotation: `kubernetes.io/ingress.class: "{{ .imports.ingressClass }}"`.<br>
-Also the http echo server oci image is taken from the component descriptor as external resource: `image: {{ index .cd.component.externalResources "echo-server-image" "access" "imageReference" }}`.
+Also the http echo server oci image is taken from the component descriptor as external resource: `image: {{ index .cd.component.resources "echo-server-image" "access" "imageReference" }}`.

 *defaultDeployExecution.yaml*:
 ```helmyaml